Sunday, February 4, 2024

 The Blind Leading The Blind

-Reflecting a character’s flaws back onto them through their interactions with the heroines has long been a core of the visual novel narratives.
-However, few showcase the power of this approach quite like the Grisaia trilogy which takes it as far as possible beyond the simple route structure to match the changing stakes.
-It is also an uneven experience with a leaning to the more absurd aspect of the world as the series progresses to the point of potentially losing people who loved what the original game was at its core.
+Reflecting a character’s flaws back onto them through their interactions with the heroines has long been a core of the visual novel narrative design.
+However, few showcase the power of this approach quite like the Grisaia trilogy which takes it as far as possible beyond a simple route structure to match its changing stakes.
+It is also an uneven experience and it leans into the more absurd aspects of the world as the series progresses to the point of potentially losing people who loved what the original game was at its core.
 Still there is a reason these titles would birth the greater Grisaia franchise and something in their ups and downs appeals to the audience.
 So let’s go undercover and dig up the secrets to Grisaia’s lasting influence.

 Secrets And School – Narrative and Themes